yang991178/fluent-reader-lite/README.md

 - A dedicated subscriptions tab organized by latest updates with article titles.
 - Search for local articles or filter by read status.
 - Organize subscriptions with groups.
-- Support for two-pane view on iPad and Android tablets.
+- Support for two-pane view and multitasking on iPad and Android tablets.

 The following features from the desktop app are **NOT** present: